GabrielSlima/blog/articles/clean-code-clean-systems.md

     <img class="post-img" src="images/clean-code-clean-systems/Factory-Pattern.svg" alt="GifConverService not being dependent upon the GifConvert image by calling a factory">
     <p>
         Applying the <strong>Factory Pattern</strong> the control of this flow of instantiation is handed to a class or method responsible for creating this type of objects.
-Now all the clients of the <strong>GifConverter</strong> expects a <strong>AbstractConverter</strong> and asks the Factory the type of object they need.
+Now all the clients of the <strong>GifConverter</strong> expects a <strong>AbstractConverter</strong> and asks the Factory for the type of object they need.
     </p>
 <pre class="brush: python">
 <code>class GifConverterService: